sambacha/Caret/readme.rst

-Caret
+Beacon
 =====

-Caret is a lightweight-but-powerful programmer's editor running as a Chrome Packaged App.
+Beacon is a lightweight-but-powerful programmer's editor running as a Chrome Packaged App.
 Inspired by Sublime and built on top of the Ace editing component, it offers: